spokwn/pcasvc-executed/README.md

 - [x] Add file info checker, strings, imports, YARA rules
 - [ ] Add a journal replacement checker to each file
 - [ ] Add a GUI/WebGUI

+## NOTE:

+this project got deleted & reuploaded bc i messed up and published the "private" generics and specifics, my bad for losing old versions.